-The Narrative by Program with Spreadsheet Integration report is the most descriptive view of project information.
+The Narrative report is the most descriptive view of project information.
 It offers a project description, funding detail, cost detail, service impact, project justification and location description.
-A Table of Contents is available on the last page of this report.
-Also, this report prints a blank page in between each Program.
-Should you choose to print this report and insert it into a binder, the blank pages offer a reference page in between each Program.

-The Spreadsheet by Fund summarizes the projects and displays the project name, funding and project cost.
+The Spreadsheets summarize the projects and displays the project name, funding and project cost.
+There are 2 spreadsheets, one organized by Program, the other organized by Fund.
 The Fund Spreadsheet could have a project listed multiple times if it has funding sources from multiple funds.
-On the Spreadsheet by Fund, projects in bold indicate a project that is funded in the first fiscal year of the plan.
+The Program Spreadsheet is only going to list each project one time.
+Both Spreadsheets contain the same information, just displayed differently.
+On both Spreadsheets, projects in bold indicate a project that is funded in the first fiscal year of the plan, year 2017/18.
 If a project has a + sign before the Project ID, it means that the project has multiple funding sources.
-The best way to review a project with multiple funding sources is to look up the project in the Narrative by Program with Spreadsheet Integration report.
+The best way to review a project with multiple funding sources is to look up the project in the Narrative report.